mundyreimer/mundyreimer.github.io/_posts/2020-12-25-lindenmayer-grammars-1.md

         width="400"
         height="400"
         >
-    <em>Self-avoiding walks on a square lattice by Nathan Clisby from a paper discussing its connection to physics topics like spin systems and renormalization.</em>
+    <em>Self-avoiding walks on a square lattice by Nathan Clisby.
+This is from a paper discussing its connection to physics topics like spin systems and renormalization.</em>
 </a>
 </center>